bgerp/ztm_doc/README.md

  - Electrical schematics and sheets.
  - Electronic schematics and sheets.
  - Thermal and hydro schematics and sheets.
- - Flows, diagrams, and chats of the process control.
+ - Flows, diagrams, and charts of the process control.

  This repository is not licensed by single license.
 Every single project in it is licensed separately, as separate material.